JiFish/artemis/docs/python.md

 - **cursor_y**() - Returns the cursor's Y position
 - **dumps**() - Returns a dictionary representing the current state of the screen, including mode, ink, border and previously printed characters.
 - **ink**(index, r, g, b) - Change the pallete at _index_. _r_, _g_ and _b_ can be integers from 0 - 4, giving 125 possible colors.
 - **loads**(screendump) - Load screen data from dictionary *screendump* in to the screen.
-This data is in the same format as created by the **dumps** funtion.
+This data is in the same format as created by the **dumps** function.
 The screen mode, ink and border color is changed if needed.
 The change won't be visible until the screen is next drawn.
 - **mode**(mode) - Change the screen mode to _mode_.

 Available modes: